lingui/js-lingui/docs/tutorials/react.rst

       {
          messagesCount === 1
             ?
 "There's {messagesCount} message in your inbox."
-            : "There're {messagesCount} messages in your inbox."
+            : "There are {messagesCount} messages in your inbox."
       }
    </p>